Discover the natural beauty of our borough—known as New York City’s borough of parks—by visiting a Staten Island botanical garden or nature center.

 1000 Richmond Terrace (It’s located within Snug Harbor Cultural Center and Botanical Garden)

-Botanical Gardens in NYC That are Worth the Trek
+Botanical Gardens in NYC That Are Worth the Trek

 1. Brooklyn Botanic Garden